Valerie Diaz Leroy—Director of Program

 Read MoreHannah Blacksin–Teaching Staff

-Read MoreBrandon Bermudez–Adjunct Teaching Staff
+Read MoreBrandon Bermudez–Teaching Staff

 PSCS Teaching Staff—For the past 20 years, Brandon has been working as a musician, producer, audio engineer, and teacher in the Puget Sound area.
 He regularly performs and frequently collaborates with many professional musicians and artists around the world.
 Most recently, he’s been performing live with The Black Tones, Dearheart, and Erin Rae and the Heartbeets, while also producing lofi pop and hip hop tracks for national artists at his studio.